 We cross borders.

-The world in which we live is truly a global community, with organizations, corporations, and individuals from around the world interacting on a daily basis.
-At Washington College, we believe in the importance of understanding and experiencing diverse cultures and working together on solutions to global challenges.
+Our world has become globalized, with organizations, corporations, and individuals from around the world interacting on a daily basis.
+International Studies majors learn the importance of understanding and experiencing diverse cultures and the skills to work together on solutions to global challenges.